bakame-php/http-structured-fields/docs/05-containers.md

 If the submitted type is:

--  a `StructuredField` implementing object, it will be passed as is
+-  one of the five Data type implementing object, it will be passed as is
 -  an iterable structure, it will be converted to an `InnerList` instance using `InnerList::new`
 -  otherwise, it is converted into an `Item` using the `Item::new` named constructor.